danmysak/reling/README.md

 ### Content ID

 Specify the content identifier for the exam.
 This ID is provided when content is created and [listed](#listing-content).
+You may also [use a dot](#automatic-content-id) (`.`) to refer to the last text or dialogue you interacted with or just created.

 ### `from` & `to`